-Students are required to complete their Junior schooling with a level of Literacy and Numeracy that will allow them to function in the Senior school and/or to successfully gain employment.
-The Learning Facilitation Centre is focussed on providing support for students with learning challenges in order to assist them to access the curriculum, teaching and assessment.
-Support is provided through additional in-class and assessment support.
+Students are required to complete their Junior schooling with a level of literacy and numeracy that will allow them to function in the Senior school and/or to successfully gain employment pathways.
+The Learning Facilitation Centre is focussed on providing support for students with learning challenges in order to assist them to access the curriculum, teaching and assessment in order to achieve the aforementioned goal.

 The level of support a student receives is determined by their degree of need.
-A range of data and assessment tools are used to determine the requirements of a student.
+A range of data and assessment tools are used to determine the requirements for each student.
 The LFC offers a number of assistance modes, including:

-- full line of Foundation Mathematics and English classes
+- a full line of Foundation Mathematics and English classes

 - assessment support, including assistance with reading exam questions

 - the implementation of Individual Curriculum Plans for identified students

 - impromptu support, including times before and/or after school and lunch breaks

 - in-class support, usually with a teacher aide

 It is important to note that a student's lack of progress due to behavioural issues, and not learning difficulties, will not qualify them for learning support classes and intervention.